theBrianCui/CSC-143-Notes/01.22-2_Equals_Polymorphism_Generics/src/README.md

 See: ShapeTest.java

-With this knowledge, Java permits classes to substitute their respective parents and interfaces.
+Java permits classes to substitute their respective parents and interfaces.

 When a child is substituted for a parent, the *child's* implementation is used at runtime.

-Clients using parent classes do not care about the underlying implementation, only the public interface The underlying implementation can be *extended* by children and used without knowledge of the children (abstraction!)
+Clients using parent classes do not care about the underlying implementation, only the public interface.

+The underlying implementation can be *extended* by children and used without knowledge of the children (abstraction!)

 ### Casting